Assessment and Evaluation

 The purpose of an evaluation is to gather all of the pieces of the puzzle and make sense of them.
 Every individual is different, and although standardized assessments are used in many cases, they are used as one data point in the puzzle.
 Evaluations are conducted to connect the dots across multiple data points.
 This may be through direct assessment, direct intervention and support, review of information available, professional development, collaboration or advocacy.

 I work directly with children and families, schools, districts, or agencies to complete evaluations for students who may be gifted, who may have a disability and may require special education services, and/or who may require an FBA and/or BIP.
 I can help to educationally diagnose Autism Spectrum Disorders and Attention Deficit Hyperactivity Disorder, both from a medical model and educational model.
 I can also serve as a provider for an Independent Education Evaluation (IEE).
 I work with adults in college or in the work force to determine if there accommodations needed.

 As I currently work full time during the day, all evaluations or services will occur after my normal work hours.
-I conduct evaluations after normal school hours, in my office or in local public libraries (currently, COVID-19 restrictions do not allow for use of public libraries).
+I conduct evaluations after normal school hours, in my office or in local public libraries if you cannot travel to my office.
 This means students do not miss time from their classes to complete evaluations.
 I not travel to families' homes to conduct evaluations.

 When travel is possible, I will travel across Colorado, and have conducted evaluations in areas such as Lamar, Grand Junction, Fort Collins, and Alamosa.